Getting Disability for Depression, Anxiety, and Mental Illness

 A word on honesty and scams

 Never exaggerate or fabricate symptoms, hide work activity, or coach yourself or others to misstate facts to SSA - that's fraud, and it can permanently damage a legitimate claim.
 On the flip side, be wary of ads or callers promising "guaranteed approval" or asking for upfront payment or your personal information before doing any work.
-Legitimate representatives are paid only from a portion of your past-due benefits, and only after SSA approves the fee - there's a cap on that fee that also changes periodically, so verify it at ssa.gov rather than take a caller's word for it.
+Legitimate representatives are paid only from a portion of your past-due benefits, and only after SSA approves the fee - under SSA's standard fee agreement, that fee is capped at the lesser of 25% of your past-due benefits or $9,200.
+Unlike SGA or the SSI payment amount, this cap is not tied to the annual cost-of-living adjustment and doesn't rise automatically each January; SSA raises it only when it publishes a new notice, which it does not do every year - verify the current cap at ssa.gov rather than take a caller's word for it.
 Never pay an advance fee, and never give your Social Security number to an unsolicited caller or text.

 This article is general information, not legal or medical advice, and does not create an attorney-client relationship.
 For help with your specific claim, contact SSA directly, a qualified representative, or a legal aid organization in your area.